VNG-Realisatie/nlx/docs/content/_index.md

 Setting up the first Outway for testing is done in a matter of a few hours, setting up an Inway requires having a basic API and a publicly resolvable URL so this is usually done in a few days.
 Launching a service on a public available network (the internet) requires more than just bringing the NLX and API software to production.
 A project should address all functional and non functional requirements and business context before launch.
 Depending on the service this wil take a few weeks or months.

 Consuming API’s is easier than providing an API.
-When new to API’s one should start with consuming API’s.
-For example the [BAG API](https://zakelijk.kadaster.nl/-/bag-api) of the Dutch Kadaster or the [KVK API](https://developers.kvk.nl/) of the Dutch Chamber of Commerce.
+A good place to start is to consume an already available API.
+Such as for example the [BAG API](https://zakelijk.kadaster.nl/-/bag-api) of the Dutch Kadaster or the [KVK API](https://developers.kvk.nl/) of the Dutch Chamber of Commerce.

 Providing API’s trough NLX is quite straightforward when the API’s are already available.
 Suitable API’s to start with as a provider are two examples of API’s that Amsterdam has made available.
 Consider providing an API for monuments or garbage bin’s by reusing the already developed API specifications: [Monumenten API](https://api.data.amsterdam.nl/monumenten) or [Afval API](https://api.data.amsterdam.nl/afval/).